JMX Custom Statistics

 Extending Monitoring with Custom JMX Statistics

 K2view Fabric allows customers and developers to enhance observability by implementing custom JMX monitors tailored to their operational needs.
 By using the provided statistics APIs, teams can define and expose business-specific or performance-related metrics directly into the JMX subsystem.
-These custom statistics are then available for external monitoring tools (e.g., Grafana, Prometheus) to ingest and visualize alongside system-level metrics.
+These custom statistics are then available through the Prometheus HTTP endpoint at http://localhost:7170/metrics, alongside standard Fabric and JVM metrics, for collection by Prometheus, Grafana Agent, or any compatible monitoring platform.

 Fabric Statistics APIs